Dungeons & Dragons (album): Musical style

 According to Mario Mesquita Borges of AllMusic, Midnight Syndicate typically create "darkly blended compositions", described both as "gloomy" and "brooding".
-Leonard Pickel of Haunted Attraction Magazine stated that "each year, the band's music becomes more a part of America's Halloween culture", and stated that the band had "literally formed their own musical genre".
+Leonard Pickel of Haunted Attraction Magazine stated that "each year, the band's music becomes more a part of America's Halloween culture", and also said that the band had "literally formed their own musical genre".
 For Douglas, however, Dungeons & Dragons was a different style of music from other albums and soundtracks that the band had produced.
 Originally, he had described Midnight Syndicate's music as "Gothic Nightmare Soundtracks", but claimed that Dungeons & Dragons had a more fantasy feel than previous releases, which focused more on horror, meaning that he now describes the band's music as "Gothic Fantasy Nightmare Soundtracks".
 Chris Harvey of Movement Magazine—a magazine supporting "underground" music and arts—described the album as being symphonic, which he claimed added to the feel of the album.
 Sounds were also sampled, including the sounds of battle on "Final Confrontation", clashing swords on "Skirmish", a mantra on "Eternal Mystery", and spoken words in "Craft of the Wizard".

 Peter-Jan Van Damme, the owner of the alternative music ezine Darker than the Bat, described Dungeons & Dragons as going more in the direction of contemporary classical composers such as Trevor Jones, while still retaining the horror sound typical of Midnight Syndicate.
 The album has been categorized into a range of genres by reviewers, including neoclassical, gothic ambient, ethereal, and gothic rock.